saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 This test confirms that the Card ID numbers for Player2's cards in OrderedCardLoader (`OrderedCardLoader.getPlayer2Cards().get(0).getId()`) are equal to their positions in the cardsInDeck ArrayList.

+# PlayerInitialAttackTest

+This test was written by the Professor and was included in our source code.
+It creates a new `GameState` and a new `Initialize` event processor.
+Then it verifies that `gameState.gameInitalised` returns true (the game state is updated) once an initialize message is received.

 # PlayerTurnTest

 This test confirms that it is player1's turn when (`gameState.player1Turn`) is set to true and that it is the AI's turn when (`gameState.player1Turn`) is set to false.